statnmap/teach-package-dev-rmdfirst/README.md

 # How to build a package following Rmd Driven Development

 <!-- badges: start -->
 <!-- badges: end -->

-This repository contains the course material of our [useR\!
+This repository contains the course material of our [useR!
 2021 tutorial](https://user2021.r-project.org/).

 Instructors: [Sébastien Rochette](https://statnmap.com), [Emily